Google Translate

 Careers

 Newbridge offers independent, impartial careers advice and guidance regarding education, employment and training to all students.
 This is delivered in a number of ways including one to one meetings, visits, inspirational speakers visiting school and lessons relating to the world of work.
-We have a fully qualified level 6 Careers Advisor, Lyndesay Neales.
-Year 11 students have the opportunity to meets Lyndesay and will receive a personal action plan to help them with their post 16 options.
+We have Kelly, an independent Careers Advisor who works for SENDIASS (Special Educational Needs and Disability Information Advice).
+All year 11 students have the opportunity to meets Kelly and will receive a personal action plan to help them with their post 16 options.

 The school library has a careers area, where students can access a wide range of careers materials including prospectuses, specific employer information, apprenticeship information.